 Potentially Dangerous Plants

 All Euphorbiaceae contain varying concentrations of a whitish sap.
 This sap irritates the skin.
 If plants are wounded, a bit of the latex gets onto the skin easily which can produce eczema.
-To this family belong such much loved plants as:
+To this family belong such much-loved plants as:

 Some of the Aracaea found among houseplants also contain poisonous sap.
-Seeping out of cuts, this sap can cause huge swellings and pain on the mucous membrane of mouth and throat.
+Seeping out of cuts, this sap can cause huge swellings and pain on the mucous membrane of the mouth and throat.
 It can even cause conjunctivitis and changes of the cornea in the eye.
 Examples are:

 - Dieffenbachia (Dieffenbachia)

 - Flamingo flower (Anthurium)